-FGC has commissioned world-renowned philosopher and author Julian Baggini to give his unique perspective on current discussions within the food industry.
+FGC commissioned world-renowned philosopher and author Julian Baggini to give his unique perspective on current discussions in the food industry.
 In this article, he discusses a topic that is regularly raised – should healthier food automatically be cheaper.

 Coke or milk?
 The interesting question is not which would you choose, but why.
 And it’s not a trivial one, since many believe that children’s tendency to opt for sugary pops rather than good old cow juice is one major reason why their teeth are decaying and their waistlines expanding.

 The answer many people give is price.
 In a recent column, Eureka Street’s editor Michael Mullins defended the low price of supermarket milk against complaints by farmers saying, “If milk is cheaper than Coke, people will drink more milk and less Coke.”
 This sentiment was echoed by Otago University’s head of dental public health, Murray Thomson, who asked rhetorically, “we live in a country where milk is more expensive than Coke now.
 Where’s the sense in that?”